Customize Incident Layouts

 Incident Typespage.
 The incident layout name appears in the

-- Duplicate and edit an incident layout, detach the incident type and then edit the incident type to add the new layout.
+- Duplicate an incident layout.
+To add the layout to the incident type, you need to detach the incident type and then add the layout.

 You can customize the following display information for existing incidents, and the fields in incident forms, by modifying the sections and fields for each view: